automationhacks/automationhacks.github.io/_posts/2019-09-17-working-with-testng-data-providers-in-kotlin.md

   <cite>TestNG docs</cite>
 </blockquote>

 Cool.
-Let&#8217;s see an example of this.
+Let's see an example of this.

-Let&#8217;s assume we want to use the same data provider for a new `sub()` method of calculator class which subtracts the two nos.
+Let's assume we want to use the same data provider for a new `sub()` method of calculator class which subtracts the two nos.

 We can define a new `CalculatorBaseTest` class (remember to mark it with `open` keyword to allow it to be extended) and move this method there and ensure that our `CalculatorTests` inherits from this class as below: